 - Self-isolation is not required for vaccinated and recovered persons.
 Everyone else needs to stay for 10-days of self-isolation.

-Passenger is required to fill electronic form not earlier than 48h before entering to Lithuania, also in case of transit (https://keleiviams.nvsc.lt/lt/form).
+Passengers from third countries are required to fill electronic form not earlier than 48h before entering to Lithuania, also in case of transit (https://keleiviams.nvsc.lt/lt/form).

 - Guidelines for Finnish border crossing and information about current restrictions can be found here.